Mohammed-Tofiq/DRIFT-sense-recovery/README.md

 Output: Prints the exact predicted (x, y) sub-pixel coordinates of the target center in the terminal.

 # ⚠️ Assumptions & LimitationsInput Format:
-The model expects $1000 \times 1000$ grayscale images.Nominal Scale: While the model is robust to 9x-11x variations, the inference pipeline actively resizes the reference image by a hardcoded nominal factor of 10.0 to force scale-invariant feature matching.Device Fallback: If a dedicated GPU (CUDA/MPS) is not detected, the code will seamlessly fall back to CPU execution, which will increase latency.
+The model expects $1000 \times 1000$ grayscale images.Nominal Scale:
+While the model is robust to 9x-11x variations, the inference pipeline actively resizes the reference image by a hardcoded nominal factor of 10.0 to force scale-invariant feature matching.
+Device Fallback: If a dedicated GPU (CUDA/MPS) is not detected, the code will seamlessly fall back to CPU execution, which will increase latency.